 In my last post, Your Self-Talk Impacts How You Handle Stress, I discussed why it was important to notice how we talk to ourselves, and change.
 We all need affirmation, acceptance, and love.
 I recently had an Aha moment when I realized how powerful words are to either lift us up or tear us down.
 Just as cruel words can tear relationships apart, when we speak mean words to ourselves, we drag ourselves down.
 I want to encourage you to speak words of LIFE to yourself, especially if no one else is.

 I’m still struggling with depression.
 Yesterday, I was having a very low day.
 As I scrolled mindlessly through my Saved folder on Facebook, I ran across an old FB live video of Julie (The ME/CFS Self-Help Guru).
 This video hit at the heart of what I’ve been feeling and resisting feeling.
 Unfortunately, the video won’t work here.
 So I’ll try to retell the high points.
-Julie talked about how she was struggling to find out why she felt low, and was impatient that her mood wasn’t better.
-One of her support group members reminded her that she was resisting how she felt.
+Julie talked about how she was struggling to find out why she felt low and was impatient that her mood wasn’t better.
+One of her support group members reminded her she was resisting how she felt.

 Being Forgetful is OKAY

 Along this journey to better mental health, we need to remind ourselves that there is nothing wrong with needing frequent reminders to get back on track.
 Most likely we didn’t learn to be self-critical in a day or a month.
 We learned it over decades.
 Our parents and teachers could not teach what they didn’t know.
 So it really is up to us to work at changing our self-talk, so we don’t pass it one to our children and grandchildren.